10 Free Or Cheap Things To Do In Skagway

-Pullen Creek is also the location for Skagway's Duck Derby, where thousands of rubber ducks make their way down to Pullen Pond every year on the 4th of July.
+Pullen Creek is also the location for Skagway's Duck Derby, where thousands of rubber ducks make their way down to Pullen Pond.
 If your duck gets there first, you win the cash!
 If you happen to be in town for this event, don't miss it!
 It's without a doubt one of the best free things to do in Skagway, and it'll give you a peek into local life.

 There are plenty of picnic spots around the lake though, so it's worth the hike just to get away from the hustle and bustle of the 10,000 cruise ship passengers that descend on Skagway on the busiest port days.

 To get here, go east on 2nd Ave past the railroad depot.
 Turn left where the railroad tracks cross the road, and follow the tracks 120 meters north to the trailhead.
 From here, it's just short of 1 mile to the lake.

 Now you know the best ways to tour Skagway on your own!
 These free and cheap activities are great ways to experience this historic town.
 For more Skagway information to help you plan your visit, check out these articles:

 Resources for Things to Do in Skagway